 This flea market in Colorado Springs and the Obamacare exchanges are versions of the same thing — marketplaces where sellers display wares and shoppers browse and buy.

-More than $7 billion of taxpayer money went into creating the health law's insurance marketplaces, and about 8 million people signed up.
-But some experts say it's still too early to declare these markets a success or failure.
-So, what can we say about what the public is getting for its money?
+Billions of dollars went into creating state marektplaces, and we know about 8 million people signed up.
+But it's actually still to early to declare success or failure.
+So, what can we say about what the public is getting for its money.

-In that sense, they're a lot like other marketplaces — like the flea market in Colorado Springs.
-Buyers and sellers flock to the market, because it's an easy place for them to find each other and make deals.
-Dillon Keller is here on a Saturday, looking to move some roller skates.
+In Colorado Springs, buyers and seller flock here, because it's an easy place for them to find each other and make deals.
+On a recent Saturday in May, Dillon Keller was looking to move some roller skates.

 The flea market does a lot to draw customers in.
 It has a big billboard next to its highway exit, a food court, and even hires a live band on weekends.

-In the same way, the Affordable Care Act's exchanges are supposed to be desirable markets for selling and buying health insurance.
-It's the same principle, even, behind the New York Stock Exchange, says economist Douglas Holtz-Eakin.
+The 14 state exchanges and Healthcare.gov are supposed to be like that for health insurance.
+It's even the same principle behind the New York Stock Exchange, says Economist Douglas Holtz-Eakin.

 Eight million people showed up to buy insurance on the exchanges in the first six months.
 But will it be a good enough deal to bring them back?
 Will more insurers jump in?
 Holtz-Eakin says we don't know enough yet to conclude which state's exchanges are successful.

-One way that's tempting to try to figure out which states were successful is to divide the number of federal grants sent to the states by the number of people who signed up in the marketplaces.
-That gives a cost-per-customer.
+One way it's tempting to figure out which states were successful is to divide the federal grants sent to the states, by the number of people the marketplaces signed up.
+That gives a a cost-per-customer.

-But comparing states based on that is, "really not a meaningful calculation," says Jonathan Gruber, an economist at MIT.
+You could then compare states based on that.
+But it's really just not a meaningful calculation, says Jonathan Gruber, an economist at MIT.

-It's also nearly impossible, based on the financial information the White House is releasing so far, to compare the states that relied on Healthcare.gov with the 14 states that, instead, did their own exchanges.
-And some states got millions or tens of millions of dollars in outside help from private donors — even celebrity endorsements.
+It's also nearly impossible to compare Healthcare.gov states with those that did their own exchanges, based on the financial information the White House is releasing so far.
+And some states got millions or tens of millions of dollars in outside help from private donors.
+Even celebrity endorsements.

-There's just not enough information right now, Holtz-Eakin says, for economists to pass judgment on the Affordable Care Act's marketplaces.
-And anyway, he says, they represent only one way of measuring the federal health law's success.
+There's just not enough information right now for Economists like Holtz-Eakin pass judgment on the Affordable Care Act's marketplaces.
+He says they're only part of the picture of the federal health law's success anyway.

-"I think the focus on the exchanges per se is a natural fallout from Healthcare.gov melting down at the beginning," Holtz-Eakin says, "but it's really not the right metric for success or failure."
+"I think the focus on the exchanges per se is a natural fallout from Healthcare.gov melting down at the beginning," he says, "but it's really not the right metric for success or failure."

 Economist Jonathan Gruber agrees.

-"Success," Gruber says, "can really only be defined ultimately as a significant improvement in the well-being of the U.S. public – uninsurance rates drop, seeing health improved, seeing bankruptcies drop."
+"Success can really only be defined ultimately as a significant improvement in the well-being of the US public - un-insurance rates drop, seeing health improved, seeing bankruptcies drop."

-The public won't know whether that's what they got for the tax money they spent on health insurance exchanges until well after November's elections.
+The public won't know whether that's what they got for the tax money they spent on exchanges, until well after this November's elections.

-Next year, though, federal grant funding to subsidize state exchanges will start to run out.
-The challenge now for these new marketplaces is to grow on their own.
+Next year, though, federal grant funding for state exchanges starts running out.
+The challenge for these new marketplaces now is to grow on their own.
 Most have still only enrolled a fraction of the uninsured people in their states.

 This story is part of a reporting partnership between NPR and Kaiser Health News.